-2021 HK\$'000 2020 HK\$'000 Sales to Mobile Computer Land Limited (Note (i)) 25 54 Rental paid to Mobile Computer Land Limited (Note (i)) 340 474 Placing fee paid to Bluemount Securities Limited (Note (ii)) 128 141 Computer expenses paid to Mobile Computer Land Limited (Note (i)) 5 Purchase from Chiu Foods Limited (Note (iii)) 1,648
+2022 HK\$'000 2021 HK\$'000 25 Sales to Mobile Computer Land Limited (Note (i)) - 25 Rental paid to Mobile Computer Land Limited (Note (i)) 358 340 Placing fee paid to Bluemount Securities Limited (Note (ii)) 528 128 Purchase from Chiu Foods Limited (Note (iii)) - 1,648 Finance cost paid to Fuka Meito Group Limited (Note (iv)) 10 - Interest income on dividends receivable from an associate 354 346

-- (i) The sales to, computer expenses and rental paid to Mobile Computer Land Limited which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constituted a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited which in turn is owned 30% by the Group. - (iii) Chiu Foods Limited is a company established in Hong Kong and owned by the Group's former director who resigned on 31 March 2020.
+- (i) The sales to, computer expenses and rental paid to Mobile Computer Land Limited which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constituted a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited which in turn is owned 30% by the Group. - (iii) Chiu Foods Limited ("Chiu Foods") is a company incorporated in Hong Kong and owned by the Group's former director who resigned on 31 March 2020. - (iv) Fuka Meito Group Limited ("Fuka Meito", formerly known as "Industronics Technology Limited") is a company incorporated in Hong Kong and wholly owned by the Group's former director who resigned on 23 August 2021.

-For the transactions constituted connected transactions under the GEM Listing Rules, please refer to "Connected Transactions and Continuing Connected Transactions" under "Report of the Directors"
+For the transactions constituted connected transactions under the GEM Listing Rules, please refer to "Connected Transactions and Continuing Connected Transactions" under "Report of the Directors".

-(b) Amount due from related parties
+(b) Amounts due from related parties/connected person

-The amount due from related parties at the end of reporting period are as follow:
+The amounts due from related parties at the end of reporting period are as follow:

-2021 2020

-HK\$'000 HK\$'000

-Amounts due from associates (Note 21) 6,657 5,054
+2022 HK\$'000 2021 HK\$'000 Amounts due from associates, net of allowance for ECL (Note 21, (ii)) 7,030 6,657 Amount due from a related company (Note 21) 8 Payment to connected person (Note 21, (i)) 880